Generalized Spherical Neural Operators: Green's Function Formulation: Methodology

 \subsection{Green's-function Spherical Neural Operator}

 Spherical spectral convolutions assume the Green's function depends solely on the relative position $R^{-1}u$ through rotational equivariance ($G(R, u) = G(R^{-1}u)$).
-However, this strong assumption ignores the applicability to real-world position-dependent geophysical settings characterized by anisotropy~\citep{van2013wu}, local heterogeneity (e.g., seismic faults or mantle plumes), and non-periodic boundary conditions~\citep{lucarini2024detecting}.
+However, this strong assumption ignores the applicability to real-world non-equivariance, \eg~position-dependent geophysical settings characterized by anisotropy, local heterogeneity, and non-periodic boundary conditions~\citep{van2013wu, lucarini2024detecting}.
 To address this limitation, the Green's function is designed by combining the relative and absolute position-dependent terms.
 This enables modeling of invariant physical properties without sacrificing the efficiency of spectral-domain computation.
 We define the extended Green's function hypothesis as:

 The total operator thus comprises two components: $\origterm$ is the original equivariant term, preserving the rotational equivariant characteristics, while $\newterm$, a novel, learnable, non-equivariant term that captures spatial constraints and heterogeneities, models complex constraint conditions.
 Based on this formulation, the SHT result of target $g(u)$ is: